Multiple Myeloma Diagnosis and Treatment Offered by Experienced Cancer Specialists

 - Imaging tests, including bone x-rays, CT (CAT) scans, MRI scans, and PET scans, to search for visible signs of plasmacytomas or the damage they can cause

-Tampa General Hospital is a multidisciplinary cancer center, meaning our surgeons, oncologists, and other medical professionals collaborate to address blood cancer symptoms and provide comprehensive, compassionate, patient-focused treatment at our hematology/oncology clinic.
+Tampa General Hospital is a multidisciplinary cancer institute, meaning our surgeons, oncologists, and other medical professionals collaborate to address blood cancer symptoms and provide comprehensive, compassionate, patient-focused treatment at our hematology/oncology clinic.
 For a physician referral, please use our PhysicianFinder tool or call 813-844-7585.